 How School District Boundaries Work on Long Island

 School district boundaries on Long Island are not determined by ZIP codes, town lines, or village borders.
-Instead, they are the result of historical development, consolidation decisions, and state education law – which is why two homes on the same street can belong to different school districts, pay different school taxes, and attend different schools.
+Instead, they reflect historical development patterns, earlier consolidation decisions, and New York State education law.
+That is why two homes on the same street can belong to different school districts, pay different school taxes, and attend different public schools.

-This page explains how school district boundaries work on Long Island, why they are often confusing, and what residents, parents, and homebuyers should understand before assuming which district a property belongs to.
+This page explains how school district boundaries work on Long Island, why they can be confusing, and what residents, parents, renters, and homebuyers should verify before assuming which district a property belongs to.

 The Core Rule: ZIP Codes Do Not Determine School Districts